khachatur-tdvsyn/browser-recorder/README.md

 - **Boundary Calculation**: Automatically calculates element positions relative to the viewport, accounting for iframe offsets
 - **Event Storage**: Saves recorded events to JSON files for later replay or analysis
 - **Action Replay**: Executes recorded events with precise positioning and timing
-- **Firefox Browser**: Full support for Firefox WebDriver automation
+- **Multiple Browser Support**: Support for Chrome and Firefox browsers